IRS Forms

 Key Takeaways

-- The election is annual and irrevocable once a timely, valid Form 1041‑T is filed.
-The beneficiary is treated as having made an estimated payment on January 15 following the entity’s year end, and the amount is treated as paid or credited to the beneficiary on the last day of that tax year.
+• The election is annual and irrevocable once a timely, valid Form 1041‑T is filed.
+The allocated amount is treated as paid or credited to the beneficiary on the last day of the entity’s tax year.

-- Allocate only estimated tax, not withholding.
-You cannot pass through regular wage or other income tax withholding to beneficiaries on Form 1041‑T. Backup withholding has its own rules and is reported separately.
+• Allocate only estimated tax, not withholding.
+You cannot pass through regular wage or other income tax withholding to beneficiaries on Form 1041‑T; that withholding stays at the entity level and is reported on Form 1041, Schedule G, Part II, line 14.
+Backup withholding has its own rules and is reported separately.

-- Put the mechanics in the right places.
-Report the allocation on each beneficiary’s Schedule K‑1, box 13, code A, and check K‑1 Item D, entering the 1041‑T filing date.
+• Put the mechanics in the right places.
+On Form 1041, enter the Line 1 total on Schedule G, Part II, line 11 AND also include it on Schedule B, line 10 (it is a deemed distribution, missing this entry distorts the income distribution deduction).
+On each beneficiary’s Schedule K‑1, report the allocation in box 13, code A, and check K‑1 Item D, entering the 1041‑T filing date.
 This date helps the IRS match the credit on the beneficiary’s return.

 Purpose and Where Form 1041‑T Fits